 Florida Statewide Symposium on Undergraduate Research

-Every fall faculty, administrators, and professional staff from across the state have gathered to participate in a two-day symposium that focuses on strengthening and developing undergraduate research.
-This year, ERAU is hosting the Virtual FSS on Friday, Oct.
-23, 2020.
-For more information click here.
+Every fall, faculty, administrators and professional staff from across the state have gathered to participate in a two-day symposium that focuses on strengthening and developing undergraduate research.
+Click here to learn more.